TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 azure-application-gateway   azure/application-gateway   <none>       19m
 ```

 In this section, we will install ingress controller and storage class.
 We have made a helm chart called `dp-config-aks` that encapsulates the installation of ingress controller and storage class.
 It will create the following resources:
 * a main ingress object which will be able to create Azure Application Gateway and act as a main ingress for DP cluster
 * annotation for external-dns to create DNS record for the main ingress
-* a storage class for Azure Block Storage
+* a storage class for Azure Disks
 * a storage class for Azure Files

 ### Setup DNS